Hello and welcome to my new course GIMP for beginners , the complete project-based series.

 Here it comes up and oh, it’s a really neat bullet, but once again it’s pretty small so we could stretch out this window, and then we could do our trick View, Zoom, Fit Image in Window.
 Here’s our Alien Glow button or bullet.

 Let’s look at one like land, and here you get to control colors and all kinds of stuff again.
 You can play with all of these options and here’s what land produces.
 It looks like a map.
-That’s interesting You’d probably do some interesting bump mapping and using this in various ways.
+That’s interesting You’d probably do some interesting bump mapping and use this in various ways.

 Hello world is the text and this creates a simple web heading that you could use.
-I prefer the logos option more so I will get rid of that.
+I prefer the logo option more so I will get rid of that.
 Go ahead and create your Alien Glow bullet and I’ll see you in the next lecture.

 Lesson Six: Creating Book Covers in GIMP.

 Hello and thank you for purchasing my class.